 3. Build Your Own Pass – Select the attractions you want to visit prior to visiting.

 See all available passes, attractions & prices – Learn more.

-Enjoying The Aquarium of the Bay
+Exhibits at the Aquarium of the Bay

 Discover the Bay

 Discover the Bay is the first exhibit you’ll stumble upon once entering the aquarium.
 You’ll get to learn all about that animals that are local to the Bay area.

 Explore eight animal habitats that house more than 1,000 aquatic creatures, like Garibaldi, Moray Eels, perch, and more.